Description

 PRE-CONDITIONS FOR IMPLEMENTATION

-- When using organic mulching material, it is important to make sure these do not contain seedlings so as to prevent undesired sprouts from growing.
+- When using organic mulching material, it is important to make sure these do not contain seedlings to prevent undesired sprouts from growing.

 - If the layer of mulch applied is too thin, it may be easily washed away by rain, leading to a need for reapplication.
 Furthermore, a thin layer of mulch doesn’t prevent sunlight from reaching weeds and may promote weed growth as these take advantage of the beneficial growing conditions.

 - Applying an excessive layer of mulch may prevent rainfall from infiltrating the ground.
-Furthermore, too much mulch on top of poorly drained soil may cause waterlogging and be damaging for plant growth.
+Furthermore, too much mulch on top of poorly drained soil may cause waterlogging and be damaging to plant growth.

 - Consider that If crop residues are used for mulching, this residue can no longer be used for animal feed.